Signs and symptoms of Hydrocephalus in children

 Obstruction of CSF flow (obstructive hydrocephalus)

-Impaired resorption of CSF (communicating hydrocephalus) (see CSF examination)
+Impaired resorption of CSF (communicating hydrocephalus) (

 It can be either congenital or acquired from events during or after birth.